heagma/core-infra/README.md

 # core-infra
-Building Cloud resources with Pulumi and the Go programming language
+Building Cloud resources with Pulumi and the Go programming language.

 ## What is it for?
 This repo contains an example of infrastructure created using the Go programming language together with Pulumi IaC.